Storidge/cio-user-docs/cio_cli/credential.md

 | cio_aws_restic_password  | Password for backup repository           |

 For disaster recovery purposes, it is sometimes necessary to restore from the backup of a previous cluster.
-The credentials of the previous cluster (alternate) must first be configured before staring the restore service.
+The credentials of the previous cluster (alternate) must first be configured before starting the restore service.
 The credentials for the alternate backup repo are:

 | Credential                   | Description                              |
 |:-----------------------------|:-----------------------------------------|